An Island Tradition: 'May Day is Lei Day'

 Maidens with blossoms in their hair”

-That first Lei Day, on May 1, 1928, was promoted by the newspaper and held in the Bank of Hawaii lobby in downtown Honolulu at King and Bishop Streets.
-Caught up in the spirit, some business people downtown wore lei, though not nearly as many as today.
-The bank provided prize money for a lei-making competition that had several categories.
+One of the earliest organized Lei Day celebrations was held on May 1, 1928 and was promoted by the newspaper and held in the Bank of Hawaiʻi lobby in downtown Honolulu at King and Bishop Streets (see our timeline).
+Caught up in the spirit, some downtown business people wore lei, though not nearly as many as you’ll see today.
+The bank also provided prize money for a lei-making competition with several categories.

-Five years before that, in 1923, Hawaii's Territorial Legislature had officially declared a color and lei for each island, and at the first Lei Day competition at Bank of Hawaii, judges took into consideration how well the lei incorporated the islands' flowers and colors.
+Five years earlier, in 1923, Hawaiʻi’s Territorial Legislature had officially declared a color and lei for each island.
+At the first Lei Day competition at Bank of Hawaiʻi, judges considered how well each lei incorporated the islands’ flowers and colors.

-The lei's history, tradition and significance go back far beyond 20th-century Lei Day, of course.
-The first Hawaiians brought a lei tradition with them from their Polynesian island homes.
-Then, as now, people made lei from the natural items around them, such as flowers, leaves, shells, feathers, seeds and nuts.
-People still give lei for the same cultural reasons as were practiced at the time—as a symbol of friendship, celebration, honor, love and greeting.
+The lei’s history, tradition, and significance go back far beyond 20th-century Lei Day, of course.
+The first Hawaiians brought the practice with them from their Polynesian island homes.
+Then, as now, people made lei from the natural items around them—flowers, leaves, shells, feathers, seeds, and nuts—and today that creativity extends to materials like ribbon, fabric, and even glass.
+And people continue to give lei for the same cultural reasons practiced for generations: as symbols of friendship, celebration, honor, love, and greeting.

-And there has always been an etiquette to the gifting of lei.
-Lei placed around the neck is like a symbolic embrace, and it is impolite to refuse a lei or to remove it right away.
-One should never throw a lei in the trash.
-It's a lovely idea to share a still-fresh lei with someone else, thereby passing on the mana (spirit) of the person who made it, as well as the mana of the last person who was wearing it.
-Many people drape a lei over a tree when they are done with it, so the petals can return to the earth.
+There has always been etiquette around giving lei.
+A lei placed around the neck is like a symbolic embrace, so it’s considered impolite to refuse one—or to remove it right away or in the view of the person who gifted it.
+One should also never throw a lei in the trash.
+A lovely option is to share a still-fresh lei with someone else, passing on the mana (spirit) of the person who made it, as well as the mana of the last person who wore it.
+Many people drape a lei over a tree when they’re done with it, so the petals can return to the earth.

-And then in 1928, Lei Day was launched, and developed into an annual event.
-In the early years, the May 1 festivity was often held at Honolulu's City Hall, where there was a pageant and lei exhibit.
+And then in 1928, Lei Day was launched and developed into an annual event.
+In the early years, the May 1st festivity was often held at Honolulu's City Hall, where there was a pageant and lei exhibit.
 Pageant princesses represented each island, wearing lei of the appropriate color and flower, and one was crowned Lei Day Queen each year.

-When the event outgrew City Hall, it moved to Kapiolani Park, where it is still held.
+When the event outgrew City Hall, it moved to Kapiʻolani Park.

 Another longstanding and moving tradition is what happens to the lei after Lei Day.
-Every May 2, the gorgeous garlands are exhibited one last time at Kawaiahao Church and at Mauna Ala, the Royal Mausoleum, where many of Hawaii's alii are buried.
-After closing ceremonies, the public is welcome to handle the elegant lei and help drape them on the crypts.
+Every May 2, fresh flower lei from the Lei Contest are exhibited one last time at Kawaiahaʻo Church and at Mauna ʻAla, the Royal Mausoleum, where many of Hawaiʻi’s aliʻi (royalty) are buried.
+After closing ceremonies, the public is welcome to handle the lei and help drape them on the graves, crypts, and tombs.

-It's a touching way to honor Hawaii's history—its royalty and the tradition of the lei—and to say aloha to another splendid celebration, until May returns the next year, with its robust array of flowers, fanfare and memorable festivity.
+It’s a touching way to honor Hawaiʻi’s history, her aliʻi, the tradition of lei, and to say aloha to another splendid celebration until May returns the next year with its bright array of flowers, fanfare, and treasured festivity.

 You're about to exit BOH.com